glozow/bitcoin/doc/policy/packages.md

      a competing package or transaction with a mutated witness, even though the two same-txid-different-witness transactions are conflicting and cannot replace each other, the honest package should still be considered for acceptance.

+* To meet the two feerate requirements of a mempool, i.e., the pre-configured minimum relay feerate (`minRelayTxFee`) and the dynamic mempool minimum feerate, the [package feerate](#Package-Fees-and-Feerate) is used in place of the individual feerate.

+* Package RBF is allowed, under [certain conditions](#Package-Replace-by-Fee).

 ### Package Fees and Feerate